mido3ds/C4IAN/docs/assessment.md

 - Video streaming from soldiers' dash cams.
 - Audio streaming from soldiers' microphones.
 - Transmitting raw data from various sensors (e.g GPS, thermal sensors, health sensors, etc \dots).
-- Sending message codes (every code has its predefined meaning), then transmitting them live to the command centre(s).
+- Sending message codes (every code has its predefined meaning), then transmitting them live to the command center(s).

 The application should allow the units to communicate securely, with low latency and high throughput.